Elvis (soundtrack): Singles

 On April 25, 2022, it was announced that Doja Cat would contribute an original song for the film "Vegas", that incorporates elements from Presley's own songs, such as his cover of Big Mama Thornton's "Hound Dog".
 It was released as a single on May 6, 2022.
 The music video of the track was released on June 3, featuring Cat along with a cameo by Shonka Dukureh, who plays Thornton in the film.

 On May 23, 2022, rapper Eminem announced on his Instagram that he and CeeLo Green will collaborate on a new track titled "The King and I" which will be produced by Dr. Dre and will appear on the film's soundtrack.
 The single, prior to its release on June 16, 2022, was unveiled as a first listen in the 2022 Cannes Film Festival.
 The track sampled Presley's "Jailhouse Rock".
 The lyrics describe on the rise and fall of Presley, from catapulting to stardom to his arrest".
 Through the lyrics, Eminem said that "he had a parallel connection with Presley as the latter used to rock the 'jailhouse' and he used to rock the 'shelter'", while also referencing about their "accusations" on stealing Black music.

 The single "Tupelo Shuffle" performed by Swae Lee and Diplo was released on June 3, 2022.
 Lee and Diplo further performed the track at the 2022 MTV Movie & TV Awards on June 5.
 Butler's rendition of "Trouble" was released as the single on June 10.
 Italian band Måneskin and Kacey Musgraves are also part of the soundtrack with their respective cover versions of "If I Can Dream" and "Can't Help Falling in Love".
 The tracks were released as singles on June 16 and 22, respectively.
 Måneskin explained their work on the song, and collaboration with Luhrmann, saying: "We were talking about it with Baz Luhrmann, who had this really cool, super-smart idea, because it would have been so easy to give us an up-tempo song and go super rock-ish.
 He saw that between the lines that we were going to be able to give something else to show the sweet side of Elvis."
 The band further stated about the track: "It is about uniting, it's about peace, freedom and happiness".
+A remix of the solo performance by Mark Ronson was released on June 30.

+To promote the album's deluxe edition, two singles were released—"Toxic Las Vegas" (Jamieson Shaw Remix), a remixed mashup version of Britney Spears' 2004 single "Toxic" with Presley's "Viva Las Vegas" was released on January 6, 2023, and Kacey Musgraves' performance of "Can't Help Falling in Love" remixed by Ronson was released on March 3.